KevinMarquette/kevinmarquette.github.io/_posts/2017-04-22-Powershell-installing-remote-software.md

 # Introduction

  To keep these samples cleaner, I am going to use an imaginary installer that is not an MSI but the approach is the same.
 The main way to execute remote commands is with PowerShell remoting using the `Enter-PSSession` or `Invoke-Command` cmdlets.
-I am assuming that you already have Remoting working in your environment.
+I am assuming that you already have PSRemoting working in your environment.
 If you need help with that, consult the [Secrets of PowerShell Remoting](https://www.gitbook.com/book/devopscollective/secrets-of-powershell-remoting/details) ebook.

  I am also using `Invoke-Command` in all my examples because that is what you would use in your scripts.

 # Running installers remotely

-If you already have the file on the remote system, we can just run it.
+If you already have the file on the remote system, we can run it with `Invoke-Command`.

     Invoke-Command -ComputerName server01 -ScriptBlock {
         c:\software\installer.exe /silent